The Penn State Health Children’s Heart Group

-Penn State Children's Heart Group is a team of experienced pediatric cardiologists and congenital heart surgeons based out of Penn State Children's Hospital Our group provides comprehensive care for patients with congenital (present at birth) or acquired (developed after birth) heart disease.
-We evaluate children with chest pain, palpitations and fainting. diagnose and manage arrhythmias, cardiomyopathy and acquired disease such as endocarditis, myocarditis and Kawasaki’s Disease.
+Penn State Health Children's Heart Group is a team of experienced pediatric cardiologists and congenital heart surgeons based out of Penn State Health Children's Hospital.
+Our group provides comprehensive care for patients with congenital (present at birth) or acquired (developed after birth) heart disease.
+We evaluate children with chest pain, palpitations and fainting, diagnose and manage arrhythmias, cardiomyopathy and acquired disease such as endocarditis, myocarditis and Kawasaki’s Disease.

 Inpatient and Outpatient Care